scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 .. figure:: figs/scaling-chunk.pdf

    Strong scaling I/O performance of the RMSD analysis task with various chunk layouts tested on ASU Agave. |NProcesses| ranged from 1 core, to 4 full nodes, and the number of trajectory blocks was equal to the number of processes involved.
+Points represent the mean over three repeats where the error bars are derived with the standard error propagation from the standard deviation of absolute times.
    :label:`fig:scaling-chunk`

 Effects of HDF5 GZIP Compression on File I/O
 --------------------------------------------
-HDF5 files offer the ability to compress the files.
+HDF5 files also offer the ability to compress the files.
+With our writer, users are easily able to apply any of the compression settings allowed by HDF5.
 To see how compression affected parallel I/O, we tested HDF5's gzip compression with a minimum setting of 1 and a maximum setting of 9.
-In the serial 1 process case, we found that I/O performance is slightly hampered, with I/O times approximately 4x longer with compression applied (Figure :ref:`fig:scaling-gzip` A), however at increasing number of processes this difference disappears (Figure :ref:`fig:scaling-gzip` A and Figure :ref:`fig:components-gzip` A).
+In the serial 1 process case, we found that I/O performance is slightly hampered, with I/O times approximately 4x longer with compression applied (Figure :ref:`fig:scaling-gzip` A)
+This is expected as you are giving up disk space for the time it takes to decompress the file, as is seen in the highly compressed XTC format (Fig. :ref:`fig:format-comparison`).
+However, at increasing number of processes (:math:`N > 28`), we found that this difference disappears (Figure :ref:`fig:scaling-gzip` A and Figure :ref:`fig:components-gzip` A).
 This shows a clear benefit of applying gzip compression to a chunked HDF5 file for parallel analysis tasks, as the compressed file is ~2/3 the size of the original.
-Additionaly we found speedups of up to 36x on 2 full nodes for the compressed data file benchmarks (Figure :ref:`fig:scaling-gzip` B).
+Additionaly we found speedups of up to 36x on 2 full nodes for the compressed data file benchmarks (Figure :ref:`fig:scaling-gzip` B), although we recognize this number is slightly inflated due to the slower serial I/O time.
+From this data we can safely assume that H5MD files can be compressed without fear of losing parallel I/O performance, which is a nice boon in the age of terabyte sized trajectory files.

 .. figure:: figs/components-gzip.pdf